savio-henrique/nixos-config/README.md

 - [ ] Add a 'gaming' module to work in my gaming hosts.
 - [ ] Add a 'virtualization' module to work in my hosts.
 - [ ] Add a 'obs-studio' module to work in my visual hosts.
-- [ ] Add a 'minecraft-server' module to use on cyrus.
+- [x] Add a 'minecraft-server' module to use on ohana.
 - [ ] Add a 'webserver' module to use on cyrus.